-If someone says Jamaica vacay the picture that pops into one’s head is probably going to have something to do with a sandy beach, azure water, palm trees, a rum drink and some Bob Marley playing in the background.
+If someone says Jamaica vacay, the picture that pops into one’s head is probably going to have something to do with a sandy beach, azure water, palm trees, a rum drink, and some Bob Marley playing in the background.
 And yes, that’s an iconic and accurate image of the Caribbean island that escaped unscathed during last year’s hurricane season.
-But there’s another equally beautiful side, one that speaks to nature lovers, coffee addicts and those who seek more than a purely beach holiday.
+But there’s another equally beautiful side, one that speaks to nature lovers, coffee addicts, and those who seek more than just a pure beach holiday.

 It’s perhaps not as widely known, but Jamaica is home to mountains—shocking, huh?
-The Blue Mountains, specifically, are 3,100 feet above sea level, a UNESCO World Heritage Site and actually where some of the planet’s most coveted coffee-producing fields are located.
-Instead of spending every day on the sand, lovers of off-the-beaten-path experiences might consider switching it up in favor of cool, misty air; hiking through Jurassic Park-like greenery to views of both ends of the isle or a 4,000-foot-high coffee estate (Twyman’s), and music history.
+The Blue Mountains, specifically, are 3,100 feet above sea level, a UNESCO World Heritage Site, and actually where some of the planet’s most coveted coffee-producing fields are located.
+Instead of spending every day on the sand, lovers of off-the-beaten-path experiences might consider switching it up in favor of cool, misty air: hiking through Jurassic Park-like greenery to views of both ends of the island or a 4,000-foot-high coffee estate (Twyman’s).

-The place to sleep is Strawberry Hill, a super intimate and iconic dream of a resort owned by Island Records Chris Blackwell, who introduced Marley and reggae to the world.
-The musician himself stayed at the hotel in the ‘70s, and other Rock & Roll hall of famers have called it their temporary home during holiday over the years.
-On a clear day one can see 40 miles from the infinity pool, which rises over the city.
+The place to sleep is Strawberry Hill, a super intimate and iconic dream of a resort owned by Island Records' Chris Blackwell, who introduced Marley and reggae to the world.
+The musician himself stayed at the hotel in the ‘70s, and other Rock & Roll Hall-of-Famers have called it their temporary home during holidays over the years.
+On a clear day, one can see 40 miles from the infinity pool, which rises over the city.

 There are 12 cottages and villas with private porches or wrap-around villas, some of which are on stilts and all of which have hand-carved fretwork with unique themes, such as lions to pay homage to Marley.
 Four-poster beds make for a romantic setting among antique furnishings and handmade linens.
-The spa offers heavenly couples’ treatments incorporating herbs from the 800-acre Pantrepant farm, owned by Blackwell in the heart of the island, and the multi-ethnic restaurant boasts epic views of Kingston below along with many ingredients sourced from the farm and an over-the-top Sunday brunch buffet that’s the place to see and be seen every week.
-The bar, too, has been visited by the likes of Charles and Camilla and Mick Jagger, and is the ideal place for sunset cocktails after a day of adventure.
+The spa offers heavenly couples’ treatments incorporating herbs from the 800-acre Pantrepant farm, owned by Blackwell in the heart of the island.
+The multi-ethnic restaurant boasts epic views of Kingston below, along with many ingredients sourced from the farm, as well as an over-the-top Sunday brunch buffet that’s the place to see and be seen every week.
+The bar, too, has been visited by the likes of Prince Charles and Duchess Camilla, as well as Mick Jagger, and is the ideal place for sunset cocktails after a day of adventure.